soonhankwon/soonhankwon/README.md

 # Soonhan Kwon

-Backend engineer.
+Backend & Product engineer.
 Computer Science and Economics major.
 Ex-Coupang.
 Now CTO at an app-tech startup.

-I believe in code that runs, in the real world.

 ---
 ### About me

+I believe in code that runs, in the real world.

+> "Simple works.
+Complex breaks."
+> "Perfect is useless if it doesn’t run."

 I’ve always admired mathematics and science.